nathancoleman/consul-lab/k8s/mesh-gateway-v2/single-dc/README.md

 ### Install

+Limitations:
+- Must install Consul into the `default` namespace
+- ACLs must be disabled

 #### Prepare Kubernetes Clusters

 The Kubernetes clusters need to be on a "flat" network, meaning that all IPs in cluster-1 are accessible from cluster-2 and vice versa.

+The assumption below is that the kubecontext for the default partition will be named `cluster-1` and the kubecontext for the other partition will be named `cluster-2`.

 ##### cluster-1
 ```shell